TKim18/Karma/README.md

 * Constraints

 ## Design fixes ##
-* Move current user variables to become load variables at the beginning instead of inside functions because they don't change
 * Make a customized user object that has the three attributes to be carried around as well as current user data such as images and seen requests

 ## Priority List for Dev ##